COVID-19 During a Divorce: How to Manage the Stress

 Helping couples across the Jersey Shore in Point Pleasant, Toms River, Jackson, Wall, Sea Girt, and Brick.

 No matter how well navigated, divorce places stress on all aspects of one’s life.
-Financially, tensions are high as each spouse determines how to make ends meet on their own and reorganize their income and expenses to support their new path.
+Financially, tensions are high as each spouse determines how to make ends meet independently and reorganize their income and expenses to support their new path.
 Mentally, the stress of having to hash out logistics involved in the divorce proceedings with an ex-partner – even if tensions don’t run high – can feel like a weight on the shoulders that is hard to bear.
 Emotionally, handling the grief of the death of a relationship, no matter how correct the move is, is a process that requires time and loving attention.
 And physically, all of those other stressors make their mark as insomnia kicks in, fatigue and irritability are the new normal, and coping mechanisms have their effect.

 So what happens when, on top of all of this stress and weight, a pandemic sweeps the world, putting a freeze on life as we knew it and perhaps even trapping us in close quarters with the one from whom we are ready to distance ourselves?
 The effects of COVID-19 have, so far, meant a drastic shift in lives and perspectives.
 Hopefully, this time would inspire simple gratitude for the health and presence of your loved ones, even your ex-spouse.
 But the fear, stress, boredom, confusion, and personal upheaval that happen at this time only add insult to the injury of a divorce proceeding, especially when it is largely placed on pause.